We’re headed for New Zealand.

 We have less than two weeks to explore what we have heard and read to be one of the most beautiful places in the world.
 Yep, only two weeks because we are scheduling this Tiki Tour around spring school holidays in Australia.

 We knew we could not see it all.
 It’s like coming to Australia for a month and hoping to see it all.
 It’s unrealistic.

 We asked ourselves what was on our New Zealand ‘Must See’ list.
 What would we be disappointed NOT seeing?

 A Cultural Experience.

 Meaning, do we limit our choices to just that list and simply focus on the scenery?
 OR do we splurge on some activities and better accommodations since this will likely be a once in a lifetime opportunity for my mother in law?
 (Nat, Rich and I will return.
 Skiing anyone?)

 We decided on a balance between the two.
 Budget where it makes sense, but splurge on the things we REALLY want to do/see.
 Otherwise, what’s the point of the trip in the first place?

 Then we started planning the adventure.

 This was the fun part.
-Once we knew what we wanted to see for sure, we went to [our favourite planning tools] and started researching further.
+Once we knew what we wanted to see for sure, we went to and started researching further.

 Trover inspired us with gorgeous photos of destinations we had no idea even existed.